 The Freehold of Museum Land was also purchased in 1971, a huge leap forward for future of the museum.

-1972 - Locos Arrived for use on the newly laid 2' Gauge Railway
+1972 - Locos arrived for use on the newly laid East Suffolk Light Railway

 Chapel Rd Trolleybus Turning Circle was also completed this year.